kubernetes/kubernetes/docs/user-guide/jobs.md

 As discussed in [life of a pod](pod-states.md), `Job` is *only* appropriate for pods with `RestartPolicy` equal to `OnFailure` or `Never`.
 (Note: If `RestartPolicy` is not set, the default value is `Always`.)

+### Single Job starts Controller Pod

+Another pattern is for a single Job to create a pod which then creates other pods, acting as a sort of custom controller for those pods.
+This allows the most flexibility, but may be somewhat complicated to get started with and offers less integration with Kubernetes.

+One example of this pattern would be a Job which starts a Pod which runs a script that in turn starts a Spark master controller (see [spark example](../../examples/spark/README.md)), runs a spark driver, and then cleans up.

+An advantage of this approach is that the overall process gets the completion guarantee of a Job object, but complete control over what pods are created and how work is assigned to them.

 ## Caveats